 A document that provides information on the overall performance on the examination and the pass/fail status of candidates.
 Reports frequently contain detailed information (e.g., textual, numerical, and/or graphical) regarding performance on specific content domains.

+Scoring—

+Scoring is the process of assigning values to examination responses to arrive at an aggregate measure of an examinee’s performance on an examination or components of an examination.
+For selected-response items (such as multiple-choice items), scoring typically involves applying an answer key to determine whether each response is correct or incorrect.
+For constructed-response items (like essays or performance assessments), scoring usually relies on a human judgment of the response using a scoring rubric.
+Establishment of a passing score on an examination is a separate process (see Standard Setting).

 Scoring Rubric—

 A set of guidelines for scoring examinations and items, including point values, rater instructions (for performance examinations), and the methods for combining and scaling scores.
-The criteria used to guide the evaluation or rating of responses and the emphasis each component has in determining participants’ proficiency with the desired result that responses will be determined as correct, proficient, or successful and weighted in a standardized manner.
-Scoring rules are part of the implementation of a standardized scoring scale.
-Also known as “scoring rules”.

-Scoring rules—

-The criteria (often called a rubric) used to guide the evaluation or rating of responses and the emphasis each component has in determining participants’ proficiency with the desired result that responses will be determined as correct, proficient, or successful and weighted in a standardized manner.
-Scoring rules are part of the implementation of a standardized scoring scale.
+.

 Security—